kojodoc/kojodoc.github.io/tutorials/gaming-1/game-design-template.md

 *Note -- this page is a work in progress...*

+## MDA framework

+* Mechanics → Entities, actions, and rules (what entities can do)
+* Dynamics → Player behavior & system response (what happens)
+* Aesthetics → Feelings & experiences (how it feels)

 ## One-Page Game Design Template Items

 1. Description — One sentence “elevator pitch.”
-1. Experience / Aesthetics / Pillars — Three short things we want the player to experience (player-promises).
+1. Experience — Three short things we want the player to experience (player-promises).
+(Aesthetics)
 1. Nouns (Entities) — six or less key "Things" (player, enemy types, obstacles, etc).
+(Mechanics)
 1. Verbs (Actions) — five or less core "Actions" (move, dash, shoot, interact, etc).
+(Mechanics)
 1. Core Loop — “Do → Earn → Unlock → So that …”.
+(Dynamics, caused by Mechanics)
 1. Win/Lose — Win + Fail conditions.
+(Mechanics)
-Session length (e.g., 60–90 s).
+1. Session length target (e.g., 60–90 s).
+(Dynamic/Aesthetic outcome)
 1. Tuning — Five or less named knobs with safe ranges to tune gameplay.
+(Mechanics (parameters) → Dynamics)
 1. Progression — How the game progresses (across levels, for example).
+(Mechanics → Dynamics)
-1. Success checks — Two to three measurable tests (KPIs)
+1. Success checks — Two to three measurable tests.
+(Valildate Aesthetics)

 ## A minimal process you can run
 * Write a one-page design.